metalcarratt/ministry/ls/Leviticus/msg39.md

 priests), and three examples of leprosy issuing from rebellion.

 sin came into being through Satan. it was his invention through his rebellion against God. actually all sin is rebellion. sin is a matter of leprosy.

+details:
+- hair turning white - weakenkng of the strength to live
+- deeper than the skin - the skn is hidden/covered and not confessed
+- the skin being white,